DrNaved/TimeSeriesForecasting/README.md

 This Repository will contain all the meanifull research done for time series forecasting using Aritifical Intelligence, Machine Learning, Deep Learning, etc.
 ​
 ​
-Originally collected by Till 2017  https://github.com/FrancisArgnR
+Originally collected by Till 2017 [ Francis Argn ](https://github.com/FrancisArgnR)

 **2017**